 Tasmania's young people are experiencing high and growing levels of high or very high psychological distress.
-Three times as many young people aged 18-24 years reported experiencing psychological distress in 2019 compared with 2009 (Figure 11).
+Since 2013 the largest overall increases in the proportion of Tasmanians reporting high or very high levels of psychological distress occurred across the three youngest age groups43.(Figure 11).

 Figure 11.
-High or very high psychological distress by age group, Tasmania | 2009-19
+High or very high psychological distress by age group, Tasmania | 2013-2022

 Health risk factors often become a concern during adolescence.
-Smoking, alcohol, and physical activity risk factors are more apparent in the over-12 age group when compared with the under-12 age group.
+Smoking, alcohol, and physical activity risk factors are more apparent in the over-12 age group when compared with the under-12 age group43.

-Mental health conditions have a gendered distribution, with anxiety in adolescents being almost twice as likely to affect females than males.
+Mental health conditions have a gendered distribution, with anxiety in adolescents being almost twice as likely to affect females than males43.